-Ruling could keep gun-regulation measure off Washington state ballot
+Judge blocks Washington ballot initiative to raise purchase age for semi-automatic rifles

 Any one of those policies rankle gun-rights activists, who have argued such restrictions would not stop gun violence, or are violations of the Constitution.

-The state Legislature in recent years has remained deadlocked over, or unwilling to pass, most big gun-policy proposals.
+The Legislature in recent years has remained deadlocked over, or unwilling to pass, most big gun-policy proposals.
 That has made the ballot box the place where gun policy has been decided.

-By wide margins, Washington voters in 2014 and 2016 approved ballot measures to expand gun-purchase background checks and implement an extreme risk protection order.
+By wide margins, Washington voters in 2014 and 2016 approved ballot measures to expand gun-purchase background checks and implement an extreme risk-protection order.
 That order created a process for law-enforcement officers, family and others to ask a judge to keep guns out of the hands of someone deemed a risk to themselves or others.

 With I-1639, gun-safety advocates have argued that people who signed the petitions understood what the proposal would do, and that the gun-rights groups were trying to stop the initiative because they disagreed with the policy.